binkley/publishing-pipeline/README.md

 ```
 This is still a trivial pipeline but represents this demo project.

+## Dev help

+If you use chat AI to help you with coding, an example for getting the prompt
+setup is in [`PROMPT_ENGINEERING.md`](./PROMPT_ENGINEERING.md) based on a
+recent chat session.

 ## TODO

 - Containerize the build (such as with [Earthly](https://earthly.dev/))